staturecrane/PyTorch-ES/README.md

 ## Installation

 Your system needs all the prerequisites for the minimal installation of OpenAI gym.
 These will differ by operating system, so please refer to the [gym repository](https://github.com/openai/gym) for detailed instructions for your build.
+You also need to install the PyTorch distribution of your [choice](http://pytorch.org/).
+You can trigger CUDA ops by passing in ```-c``` or ```--cuda``` to the training examples.

 Following that, create a conda or virtualenv enviroment and run: